SystemsApproach/security/intro.rst

 similarly lacked any security provisions in its original design.
-Not only do we need to be concerned about modification of routing messages in transit, but it has historically been all too easy to simply send incorrect routing updates in BGP, e.g., advertising a good route to some prefix from an autonomous system that has no such route.
-Thus, securing BGP has likewise proven to be a multi-decade, incremental task.
+Not only do we need to be concerned about modification of routing messages in transit, but it has historically been all too easy to simply send incorrect routing updates in BGP.
+For example, a router might advertise a good route to some prefix from an autonomous system that has no such route.
+Securing BGP has likewise proven to be a multi-decade, incremental task.

 This is by no means a complete history of Internet security but it gives some sense of the scope of the problems faced.
 Some further